You will only get wet if you are standing within 6′ of the

-Step 2: Mix 1/2 warm water 1/2 CLR in a small jar – place the clogged nozzle in the jar and shake vigorously for 20 seconds, let set for a few seconds and shake another 20 seconds.
+Step 2: Mix 1/2 warm water 1/2 CLR in a small jar – place the clogged nozzle in the jar and shake vigorously for 20 seconds, let sit for a few seconds and shake another 20 seconds.

-Step 3: Remove nozzles from jar and hold the nozzle by the threads and tap it on a hard surface (like a countertop)
+Step 3: Remove nozzles from the jar and hold the nozzle by the threads and tap it on a hard surface (like a countertop)

 ** If you have a jewelry cleaner (ultrasonic bath) use that instead of the jar.

-Water temperature does not have a great effect upon the cooling produced through evaporation.
+Water temperature does not have a great effect on the cooling produced through evaporation.
 At 90º F (32º C) it takes 9,000 BTUs (2.268 kilocalories) to evaporate a gallon of 50° F (10º C) water and 8,700 BTU (2.192 kilocalories) to evaporate a gallon of 90º F. water.
 In this example, the water is 180% warmer and results in only a 3% reduction in the amount of heat absorbed.